 Exactly What It Says on the Tin

-, this trope is when characters ride on lava.
-They usually surf on a floating rock that happens to be nearby or something they have with them, unless they're so cool
+; this trope is when characters ride on lava.
+They usually surf on a floating rock that happens to be nearby, or something flat they happen to have with them, unless they're so cool

-they don't need any.
+they don't need any of those things.
 If the heroes are in the Lethal Lava Land

 or stuck near Chekhov's Volcano